Have vacation or business trips coming up? Try these travel tips to arrive rested and glowing at your destination.

 Download our guide here to read more on the go, and find out some of my favorite places to buy everything on the list.

 Traveling is tough on the body.
 Planes are drier than the Sahara desert, getting to the airport in the early morning often means sacrificing sleep, and changing time zones in one day forces the body to adapt very quickly.
 Throw the the demands of handling family, and you have a perfect recipe for getting sick.

 Want to know a secret?
-I haven’t been sick in over 8 years and I travel a ton.
+I haven’t been sick in years and I travel a ton.